 Sea Limited is a holding company that does not have substantive operations.
 We conduct our business operations through our subsidiaries, branch offices, and consolidated affiliated entities.
-Our significant subsidiaries, as that term is defined in Rule 1-02(w) of Regulation S-X, include the following entities (in chronological order based on their dates of incorporation):
+Our principal subsidiaries consist of the following entities (in chronological order based on their dates of incorporation):

-- · Garena Online Private Limited, our wholly-owned subsidiary established in Singapore operating our digital entertainment business; - · Shopee Limited, our wholly-owned subsidiary established in the Cayman Islands holding certain of our e-commerce subsidiaries; - · Shopee Singapore Private Limited, our wholly-owned subsidiary established in Singapore operating our e-commerce business in Singapore; and - PT Shopee International Indonesia, our wholly-owned subsidiary established in Indonesia operating our e-commerce business in Indonesia.
+- Garena Online Private Limited, our wholly-owned subsidiary established in Singapore operating our digital entertainment business; - Shopee Limited, our wholly-owned subsidiary established in the Cayman Islands holding certain of our e-commerce subsidiaries; - Shopee Singapore Private Limited, our wholly-owned subsidiary established in Singapore operating our e-commerce business in Singapore; - PT Shopee International Indonesia, our wholly-owned subsidiary established in Indonesia operating our e-commerce business in Indonesia; - Sea Services Limited, our wholly-owned subsidiary established in the Cayman Islands which is an investment holding company for certain of our subsidiaries used mainly for holding treasury investments; - Sea Services Holdings Limited, our wholly-owned subsidiary established in the Cayman Islands which is an investment holding company primarily holding treasury investments; - Locust Walk A1 Holdings Limited, our wholly-owned subsidiary established in the Cayman Islands which holds certain minority investments; and - Shopee IP Singapore Private Limited, our wholly-owned subsidiary established in Singapore holding certain intellectual property.